andybalham/blog-source-code/blog-posts/openapi-dynamic-client.md

         .FirstOrDefault(o => o.Value.OperationId == operationId);
 ```

-So, on the second time through TOFO
+So, on the second time through I had the client pre-process the OpenAPI document and build a dictionary of operations.

 ```csharp
 internal record ClientOperation